Syncfusion AI Assistant

 View PDF files using the PDF Viewer in a WPF Blazor Hybrid App

-This article explains how to add the Syncfusion® Blazor PDF Viewer component to a WPF Blazor Hybrid App using Visual Studio or Visual Studio Code.
-The result is a desktop application (WPF) that hosts Blazor UI inside a BlazorWebView control.
+This article shows how to add the Syncfusion® Blazor PDF Viewer to a WPF Blazor Hybrid app using Visual Studio or Visual Studio Code.
+The result is a desktop (WPF) application that hosts Blazor UI inside a BlazorWebView control.

 Prerequisites